cs3305group13/project/README.md

     * Deadlocks still may occur in grey areas such as during start game sequence.
 (Basically any time a user performs an action and quickly they or someone else performs another action, this may trigger a deadlock due to a transaction still being executed, very unlikely though.)

   * ### **Bugs**
     * During testing it was seen users using a Safari browser would be kicked after some time for being idle whereas browsers like Google Chrome, Brave Browser and FireFox would be mostly unaffected.
-This may be due to ajax http request prioritisation given to the default browser, we had were using Google Chrome.
+This may be due to ajax http request prioritisation given to the default browser, we were using Google Chrome.

 ---